A Case for Partitioned Bloom Filters: Weak spots in the domain

 The correct formula for the probability of $d$ different bits being set when $i$ of the $m$ bits in the filter are set is:

 i.e., the first of the $d$ positions is one of the $i$ bits set, the second is one of the remaining $i-1$, the third one of the remaining $i-2$ and so on.
 The probability is zero for $d > i$.

-The correct formula for the per-element false positive rate is then obtained by averaging over the different possible numbers of bits set, weighted by their probability of occurring, as before, resulting in:
+The correct formula for the per-element FPR is then obtained by averaging over the different possible numbers of bits set, weighted by their probability of occurring, as before, resulting in:

-Table~\ref{tab:std-per-element-fp} shows how the per-element false positive rate compares with the (global) average false positive rate, showing the ratio $F_s(n, m, k, d) / F_s(n, m, k)$ for different numbers of hash collision $c = k - d$, from no collision ($d=k$) up to three collisions ($d=k-3$), for filters at different occupations (ratios relative to nominal capacity $n = \frac mk \ln 2$).
+Table~\ref{tab:std-per-element-fp} shows how the per-element FPR compares with the (global) average FPR, showing the ratio $F_s(n, m, k, d) / F_s(n, m, k)$ for different numbers of hash collision $c = k - d$, from no collision ($d=k$) up to three collisions ($d=k-3$), for filters at different occupations (ratios relative to nominal capacity $n = \frac mk \ln 2$).

-It can be seen that the false positive rate increases noticeably with the number of hash collision that occur for the element being tested, in relation to the global average rate for the filter.
-This effect is more prevalent for small occupations, with false positive rates reaching two orders of magnitude larger than the global average for $1/4$ occupation and three collisions.
-This may cause surprises in scenarios where a filter is dimensioned with some expectations about the false positives rate over its lifetime, from empty to full.
+It can be seen that the FPR increases noticeably with the number of hash collisions that occur for the element being tested, in relation to the global average rate for the filter.
+This effect is more prevalent for small occupations, with the FPR reaching two orders of magnitude larger than the global average for $1/4$ occupation and three collisions.
+This may cause surprises in scenarios where a filter is dimensioned with some expectations about the FPR over its lifetime, from empty to full.
 Some elements will incur much more false positives than what planned for, if using either the standard or exact formula for the global average.